EdDataScienceEES/tutorial-Stead-James/index.md

 That's all very well but what can we use this for?
 Well we can merge these two datasets so we have the species data alongside the lat and long data.
 To do this we must look at the family of join functions.

-### What are Joins?
+### Joins in R
+**What are Joins?**

-Joins allow you to merge two datasets by a coloumn with matching values.
+Joins allow you to merge two datasets by matching values in a common column.
+This is useful when you have related information spread across multiple datasets and want to analyze it together.

+For example, you might have:

+- Dataset 1 (occurences): Contains species observations with a unique sample_id.
+- Dataset 2 (spatial_data): Contains location data for id values.

+By joining these datasets on sample_id and id, we can combine biological and spatial information.

+### Four main join types

-There are four main join functions you will learn today:
+here's a summary of the main join types you will use in R.

-full_join, inner_join, left_join, right_join.

 | Join Type | Description | Use Case |